CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

         },
         {
             "id": 6845,
-            "text": "we have persons when i booking on this website they described this suite have two bedrooms but in fact only use transparent curtain to separate bed and lounge where put small sofa bed it is totally wrong info from booking com so we have to take one more suite when we checking in the outside of the hotel is terrible dirty and not safe feeling but near to airport and exhibition it is good for me", "labels": 0,
+            "text": "we have persons when i booking on this website they described this suite have two bedrooms but in fact only use transparent curtain to separate bed and lounge where put small sofa bed it is used totally wrong info from booking com so we have to take one more suite when we checking in the outside of the hotel is terrible dirty and not safe feeling but near to airport and exhibition it is good for me", "labels": 0,
             "rating": 2,
             "dates": "2022-02-13T11:43:02.000Z",